Ping An awarded A in MSCI ESG Ratings - NewsBreak

 --(BUSINESS WIRE)-- AM Best’s leading analysts will review the state of U.S. insurance industry’s major segments and the global reinsurance industry, as well as what the rating agency foresees in 2023, in an online briefing scheduled for.
 Tuesday, Dec.
 13, 2022. at.
 2 p.m.
 (EST) .
 The one-hour...

---(BUSINESS WIRE)-- AM Best has affirmed the Financial Strength Rating of B (Fair) and the Long-Term Issuer Credit Rating of “bb+” (Fair) of Compagnie Algérienne des Assurances (CAAT) (.
-Algeria. ).
-The outlook of these Credit Ratings (ratings) is stable.
-The ratings reflect CAAT’s balance sheet strength,...
+NJ New Jersey, USA -- (SBWIRE) -- 11/18/2022 -- The latest study released on the Global Key Person Income Insurance Market by. evaluates market size, trend, and forecast to 2027.
+The Key Person Income Insurance. market study covers significant research data and proofs to be a handy resource document for...

-AM Best Affirms Credit Ratings of Delphi Financial Group, Inc. and Its Subsidiaries
+AM Best Revises Outlooks to Stable for Western Pacific Mutual Insurance Company, A Risk Retention Group

---(BUSINESS WIRE)-- AM Besthas affirmed the Financial Strength Rating of A++ (Superior) and the Long-Term Issuer Credit Ratings (Long-Term ICR) of “aa+” (Superior) of the life/health subsidiaries of.
-Delphi Financial Group, Inc. (DFG) (.
-Wilmington, DE. ):.
-Reliance Standard Life Insurance Company. (.
-Schaumburg, IL. ) and.
-First...
+--(BUSINESS WIRE)-- AM Besthas revised the outlooks to stable from negative and affirmed the Financial Strength Rating of A- (Excellent) and the Long-Term Issuer Credit Rating of “a-” (Excellent) of.
+Western Pacific Mutual Insurance Company. , A. Risk Retention Group.
+(WPMIC) (.
+Littleton, CO. ).
+The Credit Ratings...

-Corporate Property Insurance Market – Major Technology Giants in Buzz Again : Allianz, AXA, State Farm Insurance
+Property and Casualty Insurance in Oil & Gas Sector Market May See a Big Move : Allianz, Intact Financial, AXA, C

-NJ New Jersey, USA -- (SBWIRE) -- 11/16/2022 -- The latest study released on the Global Corporate Property Insurance Market by. evaluates market size, trend, and forecast to 2027.
-The Corporate Property Insurance. market study covers significant research data and proofs to be a handy resource document for managers, analysts,...
+NJ New Jersey, USA -- (SBWIRE) -- 11/18/2022 -- The latest study released on the. evaluates market size, trend, and forecast to 2027. in Oil & Gas Sector market study covers significant research data and proofs to be a handy resource document for managers, analysts, industry experts and other key people to have ready-to-access and self-analyzed study to help understand market trends, growth drivers, opportunities and upcoming challenges and about the competitors.

 Disability Income Compensation Insurances Market to See Major Growth by 2030: AIG, Assurity, Prudential Financial